-The Indian national flag is popularly known as Tiranga which means "three colours".
+The national flag is popularly known as Tiranga, which means "three colours" or "tricoloured".
 It is a horizontal tricolour in equal proportion of deep saffron at the top, white in the middle and green at the bottom.
 The ratio of the width to the length of the flag is 2:3.
-At the center of the white band, is a wheel with 24 spokes in navy blue colour that indicates the Dharma Chakra (the wheel of law).
+At the centre of the white band is a wheel with 24 spokes in navy blue colour that indicates the Dharma Chakra (Wheel of Law).